pagadesantosh/all_about_front_end/html_css_dom_js_node_react_redux/react/04_How senior engineers build react apps.md

 ---

-<u><strong>Separation of concerns:</strong></u> Code is divided into distinct layers, each dealing with its specific responsibility.
+<ins><strong>Separation of concerns:</strong></ins> Code is divided into distinct layers, each dealing with its specific responsibility.

-- Separation can be across data layer (handling data fetching and manipulation)
+- Separation can be across **data layer** (handling data fetching and manipulation)
-- Separation can be across presentational layer (handling UI rendering) -Separation can be across container layer (managing the interaction between both of the above)
+- Separation can be across **presentational layer** (handling UI rendering) -Separation can be across **container layer** (managing the interaction between both of the above)

 This leads to maintainable codebase as every piece of logic is only found where it's required.

 ---

-<u><strong>Code reuse:</strong></u> Reducing duplication and improving the overall efficiency of your codebase is possible through code reuse.
+<ins><strong>Code reuse:</strong></ins> Reducing duplication and improving the overall efficiency of your codebase is possible through code reuse.

 - This includes creating reusable components and extracting common functionality into utility functions or libraries.

 ---

-<u><strong>Scalable Folder structure:</strong></u> Senior engineers prefer organizing related components into separate directories and adopting a naming convention that simplifies finding specific files or components.
+<ins><strong>Scalable Folder structure:</strong></ins> Senior engineers prefer organizing related components into separate directories and adopting a naming convention that simplifies finding specific files or components.

-<u>Here is an example of typical folder structure:</u>
+<ins>Here is an example of typical folder structure:</ins>

 <!-- <img src=""> -->